stasmarkin/sm_td/README.md

 # sm_td
-This is `SM Tap Dance` user library for QMK

 ## Introduction

+This is `SM Tap Dance` user library for QMK.
+The main goal of this library is to ultimately fix home row mods (HRM) and tap dance issues in QMK.

 This is a user library for QMK with custom implementations of Tap Dance functions with reliable tap+tap vs tap+hold decision mechanism.
 It offers smooth and fast tap dance multi-tap and hold interpretation with a very predictable behavior.
 Base functions are: